To become a yoga instructor, you need to take the following steps:

 Once you have found a course that you think would work for you, you must consider the following as to whether it truly is the best option for you.

 Does it cover the basics of yoga?

-Knowing the basics also allows you to create your own sequences by using your understanding of various postures and how they can be linked in a sequence.
-Any 200-hour yoga teaching course should cover the following areas of yoga:
+Knowing the basics also allows you to get creative with your exercises by using your understanding of various postures and how they can be linked in a sequence.

 - Yoga philosophy